 Debunking the Myths Surrounding PRP Injection Cost

 “How much does a PRP injection cost?”
-While this may be the question you’ve been asking about PRP therapy, it’s better to ask yourself what the cost is of not getting the latest non-surgical procedure to repair muscle damage and other painful conditions such as tendonitis and osteoarthritis.
+This may be the question you’ve been asking about PRP therapy.
+Or, it’s better to ask yourself what is the cost of not getting the latest non-surgical procedure.
+Innovative treatments that can help you repair muscle damage and other painful conditions such as tendonitis and osteoarthritis.

-Surgical procedures often have lengthy wait times, drawn-out recovery periods, and a high rate of recurring visits to remedy ineffective surgery.
+Surgical procedures often have long wait times, and drawn-out recovery periods.
+You may also notice a high rate of recurring visits to remedy ineffective surgery.
 That’s where PRP injections are different.
-Using platelets containing growth factor from your own plasma which has been concentrated to a potent level, PRP therapy can be administered through a simple injection procedure.
+PRP therapy uses platelets containing growth factor from your own plasma which has been concentrated to a potent level.
+And, can be administered through a simple injection procedure.

-But be wary of cheap imitators of PRP injection treatments.
-Seek advice from an experienced orthopedic surgeon who knows the musculoskeletal system, has experience operating on knees, hips, shoulders, and elbows regularly, and who can guide a needle with precision to your injury.
+But, be wary of cheap imitators of PRP injection treatments.
+Seek advice from an experienced orthopedic surgeon who knows the musculoskeletal system, and has experience operating on knees, hips, shoulders, and elbows regularly.
+You may also want to look for a practitioner who is trained in using diagnostic imaging devices to guide a needle with precision to your injury.

 Compare the PRP Injection Cost to the Alternatives

-As PRP therapy becomes ever more popular to repair damaged muscle injuries in the body, more people are realizing the benefit of PRP injection cost over conventional surgical procedures.
+PRP therapy is becoming ever more popular to repair damaged muscle injuries in the body.
+And, more people are realizing the benefit of PRP injection cost over conventional surgical procedures.
 But if you’re worried about the cost of this pain removal procedure, then consider the alternatives.

-A better judgement of the PRP injection cost is to compare to the ineffectiveness of conventional muscle repair surgery and procedures.
-Dennis Cardone, a doctor of osteopathic medicine at the Hospital for Joint Diseases at NYU, says that while the out of pocket cost of PRP injections may seem steep, it may in fact be much cheaper than you think.
-“A good general rule [for the cost of PRP injections] would probably be at least two to three months of other failing therapies.“
+A better judgment of the PRP injection cost is to compare the expense to the ineffectiveness of conventional treatments.
+These options may include muscle repair surgery and procedures.
+Dennis Cardone is a doctor of osteopathic medicine at the Hospital for Joint Diseases at NYU.
+He says that the out of pocket cost of PRP injections may seem steep.
+But, it may, in fact, be much cheaper than you think.
+“A good general rule [for the cost of PRP injections] would probably be at least two to three months of other failing therapies.”

-Considering surgeries like knee replacement, tendon repair surgery, and ineffective osteoarthritis treatments have limited effectiveness, high re-visit rates, and long recovery periods, the PRP injection cost is small in comparison to the ongoing costs of the alternatives.
+Surgeries like knee replacement, tendon repair surgery, and ineffective osteoarthritis treatments have limited effectiveness.
+You may also have to deal with high re-visit rates, and long recovery periods.
+The PRP injection cost is small in comparison to the ongoing costs of the alternatives.